-- (3) New roads and driveways are prohibited in the shoreland resource protection district except that the Planning Board may grant a permit to construct a road or driveway to provide access to permitted uses within the district. or as A road or driveway may also be approved by the planning board in a shoreland resource protection district upon a finding that no reasonable alternative route or location is available outside the district, in which case.
-When a road or driveway is permitted in a resource protection district, the road and/or driveway shall be set back as far as practicable from the normal high water mark line of a waterbody, tributary stream, or upland edge of a wetland. - (4) Road and driveway banks shall be no steeper than a slope of two horizontal to one vertical and shall be graded and stabilized in accordance with the provisions for erosion and sedimentation control contained in article VIII, division 7 of this chapter. - (5) Road and driveway grades shall be no greater than ten percent except for short segments of less than 200 feet. - (6) Except on nonconforming lots of record, in order to prevent road and driveway surface drainage from directly entering waterbodies, tributary streams or wetlands, roads and driveways shall be designed, constructed, and maintained to empty onto an unspecified unscarified buffer strip at least 50 feet plus two times the average slope, in width between the outflow point of the ditch or culvert and the normal high water mark line of a waterbody, tributary stream, or upland edge of a wetland.
-Read Surface drainage which is directed to an unspecified unscarified buffer strip shall be diffused or spread out to promote infiltration of the runoff and to minimize channelized flow of the drainage through the buffer strip. - (7) Ditch relief (cross drainage) culverts, drainage dips and water turnouts shall be installed in a manner effective in directing drainage onto unspecified unscarified buffer strips before the flow in the road or ditches gains sufficient volume or head to erode the road, driveway or ditch.
-To accomplish this, the following shall apply: - a.
-Ditch relief culverts, drainage dips and associated water turnouts shall be spaced along the roador driveway at intervals no greater than indicated in the following table:
+(3) New roads and driveways are prohibited in the shoreland resource protection district except that the Planning Board may grant a permit to construct a road or driveway to provide access to permitted uses within the district.
+A road or driveway may also be approved by the planning board in a shoreland resource protection district upon a finding that no reasonable alternative route or location is available outside the district.
+When a road or driveway is permitted in a resource protection district, the road and/or driveway shall be set back as far as practicable from the normal high water line of a waterbody, tributary stream, or upland edge of a wetland.

+(4) Roadand driveway banks shall be no steeper than a slope of two horizontal to one vertical and shall be graded and stabilized in accordance with the provisions for erosion and sedimentation control contained in article VIII, division 7 of this chapter.

+(5) Roadand driveway grades shall be no greater than ten percent except for short segments of less than 200 feet.

+(6) In order to prevent roadand driveway surface drainage from directly entering waterbodies, tributary streams or wetlands, roadsand driveways shall be designed, constructed, and maintained to empty onto an unscarified buffer strip at least 50 feet plus two times the average slope, in width between the outflow point of the ditch or culvert and the normal high water line of a waterbody, tributary stream, or upland edge of a wetland.
+Surface drainage which is directed to an unscarified buffer strip shall be

+Deleted, shall paither

+Deleteu.
+Shall Heithel

+Deleted: nor

+Deleted: functionally water- dependent uses

+Formatted: No underline

+Formatted: No underline

+Deleted: its

+Formatted: No underline

+Deleted: or as

+Deleted: , in which case

+- { Deleted: unspecified

+,1 Deleted: mark

+/ Deleted: Road

+{ Deleted: unspecified

+diffused or spread out to promote infiltration of the runoff and to minimize channelized flow of the drainage through the buffer strip.

+(7) Ditch relief (cross drainage) culverts, drainage dips and water turnouts shall be installed in a manner effective in directing drainage onto unscarified buffer strips before the flow gains sufficient volume or head to erode the road, driveway or ditch.
+To accomplish this, the following shall apply:

+a.
+Ditch relief culverts, drainage dips and associated water turnouts shall be spaced along the road or driveway at intervals no greater than indicated in the following table:

-Road-Grade (%) Spacing (feet)
+Grade (%) Spacing (feet) Deleted: Road

 02 250

 35 200135

 610 10080

 1115 8060

 1620 6045

-- b.
-Drainage dips may be used in place of ditch relief culverts only where the road grade is ten percent or less. - c.
-On read-sections having slopes greater than ten percent, ditch relief culverts shall be placed across the read-at approximately a 30-degree angle downslope from a mark-line perpendicular to the centerline of the road or driveway. - d.
-Ditch relief culverts shall be sufficiently sized and properly installed in order to allow for effective functioning, and their inlet and outlet ends shall be stabilized with appropriate materials. - (8) Ditches, culverts, bridges, dips, water turnouts and other stormwater runoff control installations associated with roads and driveways shall be maintained on a regular basis to ensure assure effective functioning. - (9) No permit is required for the repair or maintenance of an existing road culvert or for the replacement of an existing road culvert, as long as the replacement culvert is: - a.
-Not more than one standard culvert size wider in diameter than the culvert being replaced; - b.
-Not more than 25 percent longer than the culvert being replaced; and - c.
-Not longer than 75 feet.

-Activities ancillary to culvert repair or maintenance, including excavation and filling, may also be conducted without a permit.
-A person repairing, replacing or maintaining an existing culvert under this section shall ensure that erosion control measures are taken to prevent sedimentation of the water and that the crossing does not block fish passage in the watercourse.
+21+ 40

+b.
+Drainage dips may be used in place of ditch relief culverts only where the grade is ten percent or less.

+c.
+On sections having slopes greater than ten percent, ditch relief culverts shall be placed at approximately a 30-degree angle downslope from a line perpendicular to the centerline of the road or driveway.

+d.
+Ditch relief culverts shall be sufficiently sized and properly installed in order to allow for effective functioning, and their inlet and outlet ends shall be stabilized with appropriate materials.

+(8) Ditches, culverts, bridges, dips, water turnouts and other stormwater runoff control installations associated with roads and driveways shall be maintained on a regular basis to assure effective functioning.